-- Four Philosophy Ensemble: Mars is the Cynic, Earth is the Optimist, Venus is the Realist, and Sun is the Apathetic.
+- Four-Philosophy Ensemble: For the inner solar system, Earth is the Optimist, Mars the Cynic, Venus the Realist, and Sun the Apathetic.

-- And arguably the outer planets: Jupiter is the Optimist, Neptune is the Cynic, Saturn is the Realist, and Uranus is the Apathetic.
+- And arguably the outer planets: Jupiter is the Optimist, Saturn the Cynic, Neptune the Realist, and Uranus the Apathetic.

-- Friendship Denial: Jupiter flatly denies Uranus' claims of friendship, though this doesn't really do much to deter them.
+- Friendship Denial: Jupiter flatly refuses Uranus' claims of friendship, though this doesn't really do much to deter them.

-- Hearing Voices: Both Earth and Pluto can hear Black Hole, though only the former is all that worked up about it.
+- Hearing Voices: Both Earth and Pluto can hear Black Hole, though only Pluto seems to be listening to her.

-- Horror Hunger: Sun has it, but thankfully hasn't succumbed to it.
+- Horror Hunger: Sun has it, but thankfully he hasn't acted on it.
 Yet.

 - It's Probably Nothing: Earth's response to Mars getting worried about how Sun has been acting.
 Unusual in that Mars does actually get her to take his concerns at least a little bit more seriously.

-- Just Ignore It: Pretty much everyone's reaction to Earth freaking out over the meteorite.
+- Pretty much everyone's reaction to Earth freaking out over the meteorite.

 - Also Sun's reaction to the planets' concern over Black Hole.

-- Klingon Promotion: Jupiter wants to get one very badly.
+- Klingon Promotion: Jupiter wants to get one very, very badly.

-- Mood Whiplash: A lighthearted comic about Uranus' attempts to befriend Jupiter... followed by the comic of Sun's confrontation with Mars and the introduction of Black Hole.
+- Mood Whiplash: #8 is a lighthearted comic about Uranus' attempts to befriend Jupiter... followed by #9: Sun's confrontation with Mars and the introduction of Black Hole.

-- Never Split the Party: Mars and Earth agree they should try this in case something happens with Sun.
+- Never Split The Party: Mars and Earth agree they should try to enact this among the planets in case something happens with Sun.
 Earth seems to take it somewhat less seriously.

 - New Era Speech: Jupiter delivers a fairly hammy one to Venus and Neptune about how Sun can't stop him and how his day will come— until Venus points out that while he was monologuing, the comet ran away.